helm/charts/stable/falco/README.md

 ### Automating the generation of custom-rules.yaml file

-Sometimes edit YAML files with multistrings is a bit error prone, so we added an script for automating this step and make your life easier.
+Sometimes edit YAML files with multistrings is a bit error prone, so we added a script for automating this step and make your life easier.

 This script lives in [falco-extras repository](https://github.com/draios/falco-extras) in the scripts directory.